Jonathan Holder: New York Yankees

 The Yankees promoted Holder to the major leagues on September 2, 2016.
+His first major league strikeout came against Baltimore Orioles center fielder Adam Jones, striking him out on 3 pitches.
 In 8 appearances with the Yankees to finish 2016, Holder had a 5.40 ERA.
-His first major league strikeout came against Baltimore Orioles center fielder Adam Jones, striking him out on 3 pitches after quickly going ahead 0–2.
 On May 5, 2017, Holder got his first major league win pitching a scoreless inning of relief against the Chicago Cubs.
 In 37 appearances out of the bullpen, Holder finished the 2017 year 1–1 with a 3.89 ERA.

+In 2018, Holder made the big league team out of spring training.
 On August 2, 2018, Holder allowed seven runs without recording an out in a game against the Boston Red Sox.
 Holder became the second Yankees pitcher to ever post such a line after Bob Kammeyer did so on September 18, 1979.
 Holder finished the year with a solid 3.14 ERA in 66 innings pitched.

-He faltered in 2019 and 2020, however, as he had a 5.86 ERA in 63 innings in the two seasons despite an 8–2 record.
-On December 2, 2020, Holder was nontendered by the Yankees.
+He faltered in 2019, allowing five runs, including a solo homer and a grand slam, without getting an out against the Blue Jays on June 24.
+After allowing 13 runs and six home runs over his past six outings, he was demoted to Triple-A. The team hoped he could improve his fastball command and the sharpness of his breaking pitches while in the minors.
+He returned to the majors on July 22, but went down with shoulder inflammation in August.
+He pitched to a 4.98 ERA in 21.2 innings during the 2020 season.
+On December 2, 2020, Holder was non-tendered by the Yankees.

 Chicago Cubs

 On December 17, 2020, Holder signed a one-year, $750,000 contract with the Chicago Cubs.
-On April 26, 2021, Holder was placed on the 60-day injured list with a shoulder issue.
-Holder did not appear in a game for Chicago due to the injury and was outrighted off of the 40-man roster on November 3, 2021.
+He was placed on the injured list on April 1 because of a right shoulder strain.
+On April 26, 2021, Holder was moved to the 60-day injured list.
+He did not appear in a game for Chicago due to the injury and was outrighted off of the 40-man roster on November 3, 2021.
 He elected free agency the following day, but re-signed with the team on a minor league contract on November 19.

-He elected free agency on November 10, 2022.
+Holder went into 2022 as a non-roster invitee.
+He was reassigned to the minors on April 4.
+After starting the year on the injured list, Holder was again transferred to the 60-day injured list in May.
+Following a rehab assignment with the rookie–level Arizona Complex League Cubs, he was finally activated on August 4.
+He then spent the remainder of the season with the Triple–A Iowa Cubs, making 14 appearances and struggling to a 10.00 ERA with 19 strikeouts in 18.0 innings pitched.
+He elected free agency following the season on November 10, 2022.

 Los Angeles Angels

-On November 29, 2022, Holder signed a minor league deal with the Los Angeles Angels.